MGD1981/shopkeep/docs/devplan.md

 	- Background object (e.g. floor, wall, counter)
 	- Foreground object (e.g. player, NPC, weapon rack)
 - Screen displays certain number of tiles in radius around player's tile OR
-- Screen is as big as any map will be, so no scrolling (conducive to a faster FPS in PyGame)
+- Screen is fixed (as big as any map will be), so no scrolling (conducive to a faster FPS in PyGame)

 ##Coordinates